truenas/documentation/content/en/docs/TrueNAS/replication/quick.md

 ---
-title: "Quick Local Replication"
+title: "Local Replication"
-linkTitle: "Quick"
+linkTitle: "Local Replication"
 description: "How to use the TrueNAS Wizard to quickly back up new snapshots within the local system"
 weight: 1
 ---

-# Process Summary
+## Process Summary

 * Requirements: Storage pools and datasets created in **Storage > Pools**.